Event-Space-Unicorns/Event-Space-Unicorns.github.io/index.markdown

 ## Benefits

-- Having precise data reduces uncertainties and unfounded assupmtions in decision making
+- Having precise data reduces uncertainties and unfounded assumptions in decision making
 - More time can be spent on other aspects of the event planning
 - Identifying optimal time and place improves the chances of reaching a greater share of your desired audience